kghorsak1/kghorsak1/README.md

 - 👋 Hi, I’m @kghorsak1
 - I'm an Architecural Engineering major at UT Austin who has always been interested in coding.
 I discovered my passion for coding through creating different stock indicators in Highschool via TDAmeritrade's trading platform ThinkorSwim.
-- I further delved into the coding realms by taking CS 303e at UT fun.
+- I further delved into the coding realms by taking CS 303e at UT for fun.
 - This more structured understanding of coding and my instinctive sense for math led me to work with my statistics TA on a summer research project.
 This introduced me to the world of university research, big data, and machine learning.
 - During the inital AI craze in early 2023 I saw this as an oppurtunity to start coding again and wanted to focus on a practical automation use case and decided to build one from the ground up.
 - This has introduced me to popular Github repos like GPT-Engineer and Quivr.